Donlon/manjaro-arm-installer/README.md

 * An SD/eMMC card with at least 8 GB storage is plugged in, but not mounted.
 This Script **will** remove everything on it.
 * That your user account has `sudo` rights.
+* That you have rebooted or restarted the binfmt service with `sudo systemctl restart systemd-binfmt`.

 Then use this to get it:
 ```